Quick Summary

 These excavations also found that every house consisted of two or more rooms.
 And there were more than one-storied houses.
 Likewise, archaeologists found evidence that the houses were designed with pillared halls, bathrooms, paved floors, kitchens, and wells.

-The Great Bath is one of the most significant features of town planning of Indus Valley Civilization.
+The Great Bath is one of the most significant features of town planning of the Indus Valley Civilization.
 The evidence from excavation indicated the great bath was a water tank of Mohenjo-daro.
-Resembling the structure of a modern-day swimming pool, the Great Bath was constructed using bricks.
+The Great Bath was constructed using bricks to resemble the structure of a modern-day swimming pool.

 The excavations claimed that the largest infrastructure built in the town planning of Indus Valley Civilization was a granary.
 It was approximately 149 ft long and 49 ft wide.
 In the archaeological site of Harappa, researchers found a series of brick platforms serving as bases for two rows of six granaries.